cryptolake/Graff/README.md

 `pip install pygraff` to install

-look at `settings.toml` for example config
+look at `settings` for example config

 Set the `GRAFF_CONF` environment to the location of graff config.